bejoysat/DreamBuild/README.md

 sudo rm -rf /opt/dreambuild

 Due to a bug pulseaudio support currently requires a workaround.
-For all installations run with:
+For all installations initially run with:

 dream -I default -O default

+Manage audio settings in pulseaudio with for example pavucontrol

 # Installing WSL for Windows 10
 # https://docs.microsoft.com/en-us/windows/wsl/install-win10